 This hotel has a large, colored patio, you get a free welcome drink, loaner bikes, and has a private rooftop whirlpool bath.
 You can also get free breakfast if you reserve on their website. www.elreymoro.com

-If you have more time in Seville, here is a list of places to see and things to do:
+If you have more time in Seville, here are some more Seville attractions:

 ⇢ Don’t forget travel insurance!
 Travel insurance is the most overlooked purchase when traveling, but I never leave without it!
 Anything can happen when you’re traveling and you’d want to be covered in the case of travel mishaps such as flight delays, personal accidents or theft.
 Choose World Nomads Travel Insurance, designed by travelers for travelers.